kristoferbaxter/preact-hn/README.md

 ## Preact Hacker News Example

 This is an example of a PWA built using Preact, Webpack, and some small opinions.

-*Please do not think of this as they way to build your application*.
+*Please do not think of this as the way to build your application*.

 Instead view this as an example of some concepts used in modern web applications (sw, h2, h2push).

 Made with _kindness_ in California.

 ## Installation